Suite 10, 88-90 Hatton Garden, London EC1N 8PN, UK.

 June 21st, 2021

 Rolex is unlike any other watch brands.
 This independently run, privately-held entity today enjoys an unparalleled global recognition and reverence.
 And this is the result of success in various fields over the years, from the ocean depths, mountain peaks, space explorations to associations with notable personalities like Paul Newman, James Bond, and film appearances.

-The Swiss giant Rolex has a universe of its own.
+The Swiss giant watchmaker has a universe of its own.
 It hardly permits anyone to enter its honoured walls and do not make their operations public.
 Rolex only produces watches.
 However, they work more than a mere timekeeper.
 The brand has taken the concept and standard of watchmaking to a new level.

 The illustrious journey of watchmaking started with the foundation of Wilsdorf & Davis Ltd in 1905 in London by Hans Wilsdorf and his brother-in-law Alfred Davis.
 Later, Hans Wilsdorf opened an office in Switzerland after registering the trademark “ROLEX” in 1908.

 However, the company name was officially changed from “Wilsdorf & Davis Ltd.” to Rolex in 1915.
 Interestingly, there are many stories behind the Rolex name origination.
 One says that Hans Wilsdorf adhered to George Eastman’s lead.
 Eastman founded the name “Kodak” for his company, and his success paved the way for short, unique brand names.

 According to another story, the name “Rolex” is a type of carry-on of “Horlogerie exquise”, a French phrase.
 However, Hans Wilsdorf had never confirmed what the inspiration behind the name Rolex is.
 Nevertheless, Rolex is undoubtedly a success.